About

 George Bouteris

-Elected 2022 and 2017.
-George has worked in the real estate industry for 48 years, in both the Sutherland Shire and Inner West markets with LJ Hooker Marrickville and now Raine & Home Commercial with his son Anthony.
-George is member of Property Council of Australia, Real Estate Institute of NSW, andย Board Member of the ESTIA Foundation (Part of the Greek Orthodox Archdiocese).
+Elected to the Board in 2017.
+George has worked in the real estate industry for 54 years and has worked in both the Sutherland Shire and Inner West markets with LJ Hooker Marrickville and now Raine & Horne Commercial with his son Anthony.

 Christine Lynch OAM